 I’ve taken my Pelican Air 1535 hard case everywhere with me these past few months.
 From swimming with orcas in the high arctic in Norway, to ice climbing shoots on frozen lakes in Ontario, to the white sand beaches of southern Australia.
 How ever, No job has ever been so demanding and so hard on my equipment as was this ultra stage race in New Zealand.
 I finally feel as though I’ve abused my Pelican Air 1535 hard case enough to give an honest review of it.

 The Alps 2 Ocean Ultra Stage Race begins at the foot of New Zealand’s tallest mountain, Mount Cook.
 The race then descends and ascends mountain ridges, winds and turns around foothills, skirting alpine lakes and traversing gravel beachheads until finally reaching the coast of the Pacific ocean.
 Hence its’ name, “Alps 2 Ocean Ultra”.
-The race is a 7 stage (7 day) event, covering a mere 323 kilometres.
+The race is a 7 stage (7 day) event, covering a mere 323 kilometers.

 You can imagine how difficult it might be to film a particular athlete at an event like this.
 Access is nearly impossible, set up is almost always completely remote, weather is constantly a liability.
 Working out of a vehicle doubling as a mobile production studio would also mean a ton of wear and tear on my equipment.

 Simply getting to the base of Mount Cook with all of my film equipment is a true expedition in itself.
-Flying across the country to the west coast, then west coast to Aukland in the north island, another flight to Christchurch in the south, then finally a bus to Oamaru.
+Flying across the country to the west coast, then west coast to Auckland in the north island, another flight to Christchurch in the south, then finally a bus to Oamaru.
 After Oamaru, you guessed it, another bus.
 All in, we’re talking about 3 days of non-stop travel.

 Pelican Air 1535 Hard Case.